wixtoolset/web/src/Docusaurus/docs/gethelp.md

 * A description of the facts of the problem.
 Be as specific as you can and err on the side of providing too much information, including code, error messages, command lines you used to invoke the build, and so forth.
 * A description of what you expected to happen.

 Issues are triaged at biweekly online meetings, generally held every other Thursday at 9:30 AM Pacific time (UTC-7/UTC-8).
-Meeting requests are sent to the [wix-devs mailing list].
+Meeting requests are posted on the [Announcements category on the discussion forum on GitHub][announcements].
 Highlights and a video recording of the meeting are posted after the meeting on the [FireGiant blog](https://www.firegiant.com/blog/).

 ## External resources